Dispatch No. 20

 They're not you (yet).
 The consistently profitable forex traders have typically spent 3-5+ years developing their edge, trade with significant capital ($50,000+), treat it as a full-time profession, and have survived multiple account blowups along the way.
 This is not a side hustle.

 Survivorship bias is massive.
 You see the winning screenshots on social media because losers don't post their losses.
 For every trader showing a $10,000 gain, there are roughly 9 others who lost money and stayed quiet.
+Research on attribution bias (Ben-David, Birru & Prokopenya, 2016) shows that retail forex traders systematically mistake luck for skill — increasing their position sizes after random winning streaks, which accelerates their eventual losses.

 It's zero-sum.
 Unlike equities, where all investors can benefit from economic growth, forex is fundamentally a zero-sum game (negative-sum after costs).
 For every dollar someone makes, someone else loses a dollar — plus the broker takes their cut from both sides.
 You are competing against institutional desks with PhDs, algorithms, and information advantages you will never have.